Zhanwei-Z/GeoCAD/README.md

 Please see the loop captions in the ```./cad_data/processed_data``` directory.

 # Training
+Since the pre-training phase is optional and straightforward to implement, we only release the training code in this work.
 - Run training with multiple GPUs.
 Change ```num_processes``` in ```ds_config.yaml``` to specify how many GPUs will be used.
 ```
 CUDA_VISIBLE_DEVICES=<gpu_ids> accelerate launch --config_file ds_config.yaml finetune.py --run-name <run_name> --data-path <data_path> --eval-freq 200000 --save-freq 50000 --model-name <model_name>